LEFT: Learnable Fusion of Tri-view Tokens for Unsupervised Time Series Anomaly Detection

 As illustrated in Fig.~\ref{fig_overview}, LEFT constructs three token streams: $\bm{H}^{\mathrm{time}}$, $\bm{H}^{\mathrm{freq}}$, and $\bm{H}^{\mathrm{ms}}$.
-It is based on a consistency premise: normal data maintain agreement across domains and resolutions, while anomalies violate it.
-Training is guided by multi-scale reconstruction, cycle consistency, cross-path consistency aligns the cycle pathway with the multi-scale pathway.
+LEFT is based on the premise that normal patterns tend to maintain agreement across domains and resolutions, whereas anomalous patterns are more likely to disturb such agreement.
+Training is guided by multi-scale reconstruction, cycle consistency, and cross-path consistency, which aligns the cycle pathway with the multi-scale pathway.